Tamatimtam/Lokatech-Greenhouse-Monitoring/Hardware/new.md

 Each node has temperature, humidity, and light sensors.
 The data flow uses ESP-NOW in a chain:
 `Penyemaian -> Peremajaan -> Dewasa`
-The Dewasa node acts as the master, receiving combined data from the Peremajaan node, running a fuzzy logic controller based on average environmental conditions to manage actuators (simulated by LEDs), sending the aggregated system status to an MQTT server, and listening for manual override commands via MQTT.
+The Dewasa node acts as the master, receiving combined data from the Peremajaan node, running a fuzzy logic controller based on average environmental conditions to manage actuators (simulated by LEDs when in "auto" mode), sending the aggregated system status to an MQTT server, and listening for manual override commands via MQTT.

 ## Code Structure and Implementation Status